muratcakmak/kekocho/README.md

 ### Future

-- User should add new topics
+- User should be able to add new topics

 - Smoother UI

-- Mobile compatibility

 - Instant Search Results